gabrielandrade2/VanillaNER/README.md

 Output predictions (for both scripts) are saved in a new `output` folder under the `model_path` directory.
 - `output.iob` contains the predictions for the test set in IOB format.
 - `eval_results.txt` contains the evaluation metrics calculated for the results (accuracy, precision, recall and F1).

+### Reproduction scripts

+In order to reproduce the results presented in the paper, two bash scripts are provided: `run_finetune.py` and `run_predict.py`.

+These scripts execute the same python code provided in the previous steps, but automatically run the loops to produce the results for the 10 instances for all the noise levels.

+## Notes

+Rust compiler may be necessary to install the `pytokenizations` library.
+If you are using a Linux distribution, you can install it using `curl https://sh.rustup.rs -sSf | sh`, or if it is a Mac byt using `brew install rust`.

+## Citation